Clint Bolick: Equal Employment Opportunity Commission Justice Department

 Bolick joined the Equal Employment Opportunity Commission (EEOC) in 1985.
 While he only stayed at the EEOC for a year, he became friends with its chairman, future Supreme Court Justice Clarence Thomas.
 (Thomas is the godfather to Bolick's second son.)
 Thomas helped convince him that removing economic barriers for the poor was more important than fighting race-based "reverse discrimination."
 In 1991, he would support adding punitive damages to Title VII of the Civil Rights Act of 1964.
-He explained, "It seemed to me that if you didn't want quotas, you had to have tough remedies and punitive damages against recalcitrant discriminators ...
+He explained "It seemed to me that if you didn't want quotas, you had to have tough remedies and punitive damages against recalcitrant discriminators ...
 That very much came out of Thomas."
 Thomas also shaped his preferred remedy for inequality: removing laws and regulations he viewed as preventing the poor from starting small businesses.
 Thomas did this in part by telling Bolick about his grandfather, who began with a hand-built pushcart and built a profitable delivery service that comfortably supported his family, only to encounter threats from regulations designed to destroy Black-owned businesses.

 Bolick left the EEOC to join the Justice Department in 1986.
 In 1988, he wrote his first book, Changing Course.
 In this book, he defined civil rights in part from the perspective of removing economic and regulatory barriers for the poor and disadvantaged.

 Landmark Center for Civil Rights

-In 1989, he left the Justice Department and, with a grant from the Landmark Legal Foundation, started a public advocacy law practice in Washington DC.
+In 1989, he left the Justice Department and, with a grant from the Landmark Legal Foundation, started a public advocacy law practice in Washington, D.C.
 In its first case, the Landmark Center for Civil Rights represented Washington shoeshine stand owner Ego Brown in his attempt to overturn a Jim Crow-era law against bootblack stands on public streets.
 The law was designed to restrict economic opportunities for African-Americans, but was still being enforced 85 years after its passage.
 He sued the District of Columbia on Brown's behalf, and the law was overturned in 1989.

 While working for the Landmark Legal Foundation, he defended the first Wisconsin school voucher program in court.

 He supported Thomas during his confirmation hearings for the Supreme Court.
 On July 31, 1991, about 45 people from Thomas' hometown of Pin Point, Georgia visited Washington to show support for the nominee.
 At the time, Bolick told The Washington Post that the Landmark Center for Civil Rights raised $3,000 to pay for bus rental and contributed another $1,100 for hotel charges.